WebFiori/framework/README.md

   </a>
 </p>

+> Note: This repo contains the core of the framework.
+Application template can be found in the repo [`webfiori/app`](https://github.com/webfiori/app)

 ## What is WebFiori Framework?

 WebFiori Framework is a mini web development framework which is built using PHP language.
 The framework is fully object oriented (OOP).
 It uses semi-MVC model but it does not force it.
 The framework comes with many features which can help in making your website or web application up and running in no time.